-Samples were collected approximately two hours after the discharge had commenced during fine but windy weather conditions after a period of heavy rain throughout the catchment.
-At the time of sampling, the stream was running at a swift, moderately high (recession) flow at a rate of approximately 26 m3/s (Figure 8).
-The stream was highly turbid and dark brown in colour.
-The piggery wastewater flow rate from the final pond was throttled back throughout the period of discharge to approximately 10 L/sec.
+Samples were collected approximately five hours after the discharge had commenced during overcast but windy conditions after a period of heavy rain throughout the catchment.
+At the time of sampling the stream was in fresh (recession) and running at a moderately high flow rate at 13 m3/s.
+The stream was turbid and green brown in colour.
+The piggery wastewater flow rate from the final pond was estimated to be at 15 L/s.
 The wastewater discharge from the final pond had no visual downstream environmental impact on the Waiongana Stream at the time of the survey.
-The consent holder continued to discharge for a further six hours, ceasing when the stream flow had fallen to 5.5 m3/s.
-The pond level was lower than normal at the commencement of discharge.
-Pukeko were seen in the pond for the first time, around the outlet.
+The consent holder continued to discharge for a further 15 hours, ceasing when the stream flow had fallen to 5.2 m3/s.
+The pond level at the time of sampling was observed to be 570 mm.

-Figure 8 Flow data recorded for the Waiongana Stream for the duration of the piggery wastewater discharge commencing 19 Jan 2017 at 0930 hrs and finishing 19 Jan 2017 at 1530 hrs
+Figure 8 Flow data recorded for the Waiongana Stream during the discharge of wastewater from Leppers piggery, commencing 8 March 2018 at 0300 hrs and finishing 8 March 2018 at 2300 hrs

-Samples were collected upstream, downstream and at the discharge point.
-The results of the samples analysed are provided in Table 4.
+Samples were collected upstream, downstream, and at the discharge point.
+The results of the samples analysed are provided in Table 5 below.